babfrag/docker-PokemonGoBot/README.md

 ### Environment variables

-This Docker image uses mandatory environment variables that override config.properties defaults values, that can be declared in an `env` file (see pogobot.env.example file):
+This Docker image uses mandatory environment variables that override the bot [config.properties](https://raw.githubusercontent.com/jabbink/PokemonGoBot/master/config.properties.template) defaults values, that can be declared in an `env` file (see pogobot.env.example file):

 ```
 pogo_username=<google or ptc login>